 Also, she says that dads need to step up.
 Dads, talk to your kids about this stuff – don’t leave it to mom.
 Dads, Clark recommends you watch this TED Talk: The Demise of Guys, Philip Zimbardo.

-Plugged-In Issue #2: Sexting
+Plugged In Kids Issue #2: Sexting

 Clark writes that “cyber sex sexting easier more frequent than in-person sexuality,” and that even if the girls say no, it is very difficult because the boys are “relentless.”